newrelic/docs-website/src/data-dictionary/events/MobileSession/lastInteraction.md

 type: attribute
 events:
   - MobileSession
+  - MobileHandledException
 ---

-The last interaction before a crash/harvest event, if one is present, such as App Launch.
+The last interaction before a crash or harvest event, if one is present.